oglimmer/java-spring-boot-class/chapter-05/README.md

 As you see 3 tests have been executed and no errors occurred.

-# Step 5 - Component tests
+# Step 5 - Component and integration tests

-Before we start, let me say that some people call this type an integration test.
-I prefer component test, as it only tests this endpoint, this one component.
-I use integration test, if your test code tests any sort of integration, what means more than one component.
+Component and integration tests have in common that they test functionality beyond a method or a single class.

+This ensures that functionality works as expected on a higher, broader level, but that either needs a lot of mocking or you need to provide the complete server runtime, as well as required down- or upstream components (like databases).

+In our case we need the fully initialized Spring runtime.

+It is also worth to mention that in Maven component and integration tests have some additional requirements.
+First they are separated into the `verify` phase of Maven.
+Also classes providing unit tests have to end with Test, where component and integration tests have to end with IT.

-Create a file `GameEndpointTest.java` and put this content into it:
+Create a file `GameEndpointIT.java` and put this content into it:

 ```java
 import com.oglimmer.kniffel.web.dto.*;